JPier34/sustainable-travel-project/README.md

 # Sustainable Travel Project - Orizon 🌍✈️

 Welcome to the **Sustainable Travel Project - Orizon**!
 This application offers a unique way to book travel experiences with a strong focus on sustainability, all powered by cryptocurrency.
 We aim to merge eco-conscious travel with the innovation of decentralized finance.
+Check it out on: https://sustainable-travel-project.vercel.app/

 ## Features ✨